Be Bear Smart!

 Bears

 As many as 17 bears, including 7 cubs, have been sighted in Three Rivers in 2025.
-Two of this year’s cubs are believed to be dead, and we have confirmed two injured adult bears.
+Three of this year’s cubs are believed to be dead, and we have confirmed two injured adult bears.

 <2000